-The clock was salvaged from the wreck of the Southern Cloud, which crashed in the Snowy Mountains during bad weather on a Sydney to Melbourne flight in 1931.
+A wrecked clock from the Southern Cloud, which disappeared during bad weather on a Sydney to Melbourne flight in 1931, is part of the National Museum of Australia's collection.

 An initial search for the Southern Cloud failed to find the plane.
 Its mysterious disappearance and the loss of the eight people on board captured the nation's attention.